Overview

 }

-We will add three buttons that will sort the rows using the specified rule:
+We will add three buttons to our project that will sort the rows using the specified rule:

 HTML